mapluisch/CV-DetectBottleCaps/README.md

 --conf			confidence threshold [0.0-1.0] whether or not a detected object is a bottle cap --nms			non-max-suppression threshold [0.0-1.0] used to select the best bounding box per detected object

+### region of interest detection ###
+--find-roi		find a region of interest to only detect bottle caps within the found roi --show-roi 		display detected region of interest
 ### misc ###
 --verbose		print extensive information per step during runtime --show-result		immediately show the annotated output frame using cv2.imshow